-It’s useful to understand how CVC, 100% cotton, and TC differ so you can pick the best fabric for your garments: CVC blends deliver a balanced mix of comfort and durability, 100% cotton offers superior breathability and softness but can shrink significantly with heat, while TC (poly-cotton) provides excellent wrinkle resistance and easy care though its polyester content reduces breathability this guide shows how each affects fit, longevity, and laundering for your manufacturing or retail decisions.
+Understanding how CVC, 100% cotton, and TC differ is essential for picking the best fabric for your garments.
+CVC blends deliver a balance of comfort and durability, 100% cotton offers superior breathability and softness, while TC (poly-cotton) provides excellent wrinkle resistance and easy care.
+This guide explores how each affects fit, longevity, and laundering for your manufacturing or retail decisions.

 Priority Best Option Why